 Maynard is a somewhat small town located in the state of Massachusetts.
 With a population of 10,676 people and two constituent neighborhoods, Maynard is the 178th largest community in Massachusetts.
-Much of the housing stock in Maynard was built prior to World War II, making it one of the older and more historic towns in the country.
+Maynard has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in Maynard are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.